Change Desktop Background in Ubuntu Linux

 To change the desktop background, click one of the background images shipped with the system.

-The image you select will immediately apply, and the background will change right before your eyes.
+The image you select applies immediately, and the background changes right before your eyes.

-The wallpapers you see with the small clock at the bottom right corner are dynamic.
+Wallpapers featuring a small clock in the bottom-right corner are dynamic options.
 These wallpapers change throughout the day.

 Click Add Picture… to use one of your photos.
-The Pictures folder will be opened by default since most photo management applications store photos there.
+The Pictures folder opens by default since most photo management applications store photos there.

 Conclusion: